 After “When’s the big day?”, it seems like “What are your colors?” is the next most common wedding planning question.
 I am a color-loving person, so the idea of picking just two or three colors stressed me out.
-Even if I could pick two favorite colors, I wondered how much I would have to spend to ensure the honeysuckle pink on the bridesmaid dresses matched the pink on the cake, matched the pink on the invitations AND coordinated with the turquoise accents.
+Even if I could pick two favorite colors, I wondered how much I would have to spend to ensure the honeysuckle pink on the bridesmaid dresses matches the pink on the cake.
+Or matched the pink on the invitations AND coordinated with the turquoise accents.

 It just seemed like one more thing to stress out about.

-Now before you write it off as too boring, here’s why I think it’s the perfect choice for the budget-conscious bride, even if you love color:
+Now before you write it off as too boring, here’s why I think it’s the perfect choice for the budget-conscious bride, even if you're a color-lover:

 1. You can ensure classic elegance that’s always in style

 Ever look back at your parents’ wedding photos and laugh at the ‘80s-esque pastel colors used everywhere?
 Now, I’m not saying your future kids are never going to laugh at your wedding photos and the Bieber hairstyles all the groomsmen are sporting.
 That said, black and white are classic colors that have a lasting elegance, so you can hedge your bets a bit.
 After all, a white wedding gown has been all the rage since Queen Victoria’s reign!

 This isn’t going to be for everyone, but if you want to save money on the dress, think about incorporating a little bit of black into the dress.
 Black and white dresses tend to be sold more as prom dresses than as wedding gowns.
 Since high school girls aren’t going to pay as much for a prom dress as they will for a wedding gown, you can bet that you’ll be saving a ton of money on the dress by opting for a white dress with black accent features.
 It’s classy, unusual, and budget-friendly, all at the same time.

 3. You’ll save on printing costs